-- 1. Park the machine on a level surface and engage the parking brake. - 2.
-Place a 15 x 15 cm (6 x 6 inch) block under the rear frame of the machine, behind the tracks, so that it will take the weight off the tracks when you raise the front of the machine. - 3.
-With the bucket installed and pointing down, lower it into the ground so that the front of the traction unit lifts off the ground a few centimeters (inches).
+- Park the machine on a level surface and engage the parking brake. - Place a 15 x 15 cm (6 x 6 inch) block under the rear frame of the machine, directly behind the track being tensioned. - With the bucket installed and angled downward, lower it into the ground so that the front of the traction unit lifts off the ground a few centimeters